Areas of Practice

-- Negotiated, drafted, and edited construction and EPC (engineering, procurement, and construction) contracts for Nevada projects with a total value in excess of $1 billion.
+- Negotiated, drafted, and/or edited EPC (engineering, procurement, and construction) contracts for Nevada projects with a collective value in excess of $1 billion.

 - Represented the owner of a geothermal power plant in a $155 million mechanic’s lien case to reach a complicated but satisfactory settlement with the lien claimant and project lenders.

 - Represented a general contractor client in an extra-work claim for unforeseen underground conditions against the public agency owner.
 Prevailed at AAA arbitration, obtaining a judgment for full value of the extra work claim plus attorney’s fees and costs.

 - Represented a general contractor in a commercial construction defect case relating to failed concrete floors in a 400,000 square foot warehouse.
 After a multi-week federal court trial in which the plaintiff sought $10 million in damages, the court ruled that the problem was caused by the owner’s defective design and not by defective construction.
 The district court’s decision was upheld by Ninth Circuit Court of Appeals.